Paul Grant (bodybuilder): Diet

 For breakfast he would eat four unsweetened Weetabix moistened with a little milk and washed down by a drink of egg powder concentrate mixed with water.
 During the day he would eat steak, chicken and peas, with a little non-fat ice cream and four more egg powder drinks.
 He consumed over 9,000 powdered eggs a year.

 Retirement

 Grant moved back to Swansea where he ran a health food store and then a gym.
 He was president of the Welsh Federation of Body-Builders for 25 years from 1978, in charge of staging the Mr. Wales and Mr. Britain competitions.

 Controversies

-View on Steroids
+View on steroids

-Paul had said the he did not take steroids but only because he could put on weight without them.
+Paul had said that he did not take steroids but only because he could put on weight without them.
 However controversially, he did not disapprove.
 "All them kids in Biafra are on steroids," he said in an interview in 1973.
 "Builds them up.
 Fills them out.
-Does them good, and that's a fact.”
+Does the good, and that's a fact.”